AndreaHasani/OneChat/readme.md

 docker-compose up
 ```

-Then you will need to connect to mysql database container on port 3318 and create oneChat database.
+Then you will need to connect to mysql database container on port 3318 and create Flask-Chat database.
 After doing this you will need to run tests/dummy_values.py.
 This script will populate the database with dummy values for demo usage.
 ```bash
 python ./tests/dummy_values.py